Alice ZamboniPhD student

 Funded by: CHASE

 This thematic organisation enables comparative analysis of engravings and etchings embedded in books authored by artists and physicians – visual material normally discussed under the distinctive headings of medical imagery and art.
 Throughout, the prints’ shared didactic function will be foregrounded, their stylistic disparity and epistemic import analysed in relation to the purposes which the prints served in the eyes of historically situated beholders with distinctive backgrounds, but intersecting interests.
 In assaying the production, use and reception of the visual material, my thesis seeks to investigate the role of visual representation in the constitution of knowledge about the corporeal form, and the distinctive taxonomies of the body that emerge from illustrated anatomy books.
-In so doing, I propose to show that artists and physicians’ illustrated accounts of the human body can shed new light on the dialogue between art and medicine in the seventeenth century.
+In so doing, I propose to show that artists and physicians’ illustrated accounts of the human body can shed new light on the dialogue between art and anatomy in the seventeenth century.

 - 2017 – present, PhD Candidate at the Courtauld Institute;